TimDMorris/TimDMorris/README.md

 <h3 align="center">I'm a professional UI geek and UX aficionado from Cambridge in the UK.
 This is where I experiment and learn new things.</h3>

 <div>
-<p>In my day job I build modern UI for the web, using Typescript, mono-repo patterns and modern web tooling to deliver robust and scalable solutions that deliver value for customers.</p>
+<p>In my day job I build modern UI for the web, using React, Typescript, mono-repo patterns and modern web tooling to deliver robust and scalable solutions that deliver value for customers.</p>

 <p>With a background in both Development and Cognitive Science I specialize in delivering ergonomic, user-centric products for large scale use.</p>